Revised April 2018

-We, the Student Government Association of Wake Technical Community College, desiring to be a voice that preserves within the College an atmosphere of free discussion, inquiry, and self-expression; as well as being a voice that promotes leadership, encourages responsibility, and represents the interests of the students of this institution, do hereby recognize this document as our Constitution, to be used as a basis of fulfilling our commitment as a liaison to the faculty and administration for our students.
-We likewise recognize that Wake Technical Community College is evolving as a multi-campus institution and we acknowledge the need when necessary to modify and enhance this constitution to reflect these advances.
+We, the Student Government Association of Wake Technical Community College, desiring to be a voice that preserves within the College an atmosphere of free discussion, inquiry, and self-expression; as well as being a voice that promotes leadership, encourages responsibility, and represents the interests of the students of this institution, do hereby recognize this document as our Constitution, to be used as a basis of fulfilling our commitment as a liaison to the faculty and administration for students.
+We likewise recognize that Wake Technical Community College is evolving as a multi-campus institution and we acknowledge the need, when necessary, to modify and enhance this constitution to reflect these advances.

-The purpose of the SGA shall be to coordinate and regulate student activities; to provide a framework within which students may work to improve the college; represent the interests of students to the Board of Trustees; and recommend matters of interest and value for the college to students.
+The purpose of the SGA shall be to coordinate and regulate student activities; to provide a framework within which students may work to improve the College; represent the interests of students to the Board of Trustees; and recommend matters of interest and value for the College to students.

 The policies of the SGA shall be in harmony with those of the Board of Trustees, the administrative policies of Wake Technical Community College, and the laws of the State of North Carolina.

 The SGA shall not discriminate in its membership.
 The SGA is committed to the policy of Wake Technical Community College to be an equal opportunity institution.

 The SGA is funded from the Student Administration Fee paid at the time of registration by students of Wake Technical Community College.